lorentzben/labnotebook/content/post/2022-10-06-visualize-ampliseq-results/index.md

 Found and watched [this tutorial](https://nf-co.re/developers/developer_tutorials) for DSL2 pipeline structure.

+### Introduction to Bioinformatics workflows with Nextflow and nf-core

 I am going to see about following [this tutorial](https://carpentries-incubator.github.io/workflows-nextflow/01-getting-started-with-nextflow/index.html) to see if it can help me build a DSL2 pipeline from scratch.

 From this tutorial there is a really neat way to do paired reads: